brodieaustin/poisoned-well-novel/poisoned-well.md

 Then she tasted it herself.
 The water felt like a light streaming through her body.
 She felt...cleaner inside somehow.
 The air around her seemed crisper and fragrant.
 She wanted to drink more and more or it, but the cup was empty.
 But she help the cup up again anyway, hoping that some hidden drop would roll from the dented metal into her mouth.

 But the cup was dry.
 She could get more.
-She hadn't taken that much from the jar.
-The woman wouldn't miss it, would she.
+She had not taken that much from the jar.
+The woman would not miss it, would she.
 How would she know?
 Images of the dead men flashed into her consciousness, as if some part of her was trying to pull back from this greed.
 But those had been bad men, terrible men who would have done terrible things to them.
-Manan wasn't a terrible man like that.
+Manan was not a terrible man like that.
 Only a few more drops might help.

 Before she could fill the cup again, though, the woman stirred then sat up.
 She looked at the cup in Manan's hand then at Manan herself.
 Manan suddenly felt guilty and wrong, maybe she was like those bad men after all.
 She desperately searched the woman's face for some new shape of her mouth, or motion in her eyes, to read what was passing in her mind.
 Unlocking such thoughts was another skill that she had acquired in her relatively short life.

-She couldn't read the woman's thoughts at all, but the tension in the woman's face released and she said, "You were thirsty."
+She could not read the woman's thoughts at all, but the tension in the woman's face released and she said, "You were thirsty."

 "She was thirsty."